SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 The following configuration is required to successfully establish a connection from Spring to the Solace message broker.

 The example configuration below uses XML-based container configuration to illustrate the integration.
-The “___IP:PORT___” should be updated to reference the actual Solace message broker message-backbone VRF IP.
+The "___IP:PORT___" should be updated to reference the actual Solace message broker message-backbone VRF IP.

-In Solace JMS, the “java.naming.security.principal” often uses the format <username>@<message-vpn>.
-This allows specification of the Solace message broker client username (“spring_user”) and message-vpn (“Solace_Spring_VPN”) created in the previous section.
+In Solace JMS, the "java.naming.security.principal" often uses the format <username>@<message-vpn>.
+This allows specification of the Solace message broker client username ("spring_user") and message-vpn ("Solace_Spring_VPN") created in the previous section.
 Both of these items are mandatory in order to connect to the Solace message broker.

-The “java.naming.security.credentials” is optional and provides the Solace message broker client password for use when authenticating with the Solace message broker.
+The "java.naming.security.credentials" is optional and provides the Solace message broker client password for use when authenticating with the Solace message broker.
 In this example a password is not used and so this parameter is left commented in the configuration.
 For further details see the [Authentication section](#authentication).

 ```xml
   <bean id="solaceJndiTemplate" class="org.springframework.jndi.JndiTemplate"